 Elegy for the death of a generation of children in Aberfan, Wales.
 At the crossroads of contemporary world music, experimental media and environmental crisis.

-On October 21, 1966, in the small mining village of Aberfan, Wales, a man-made catastrophe occurred when a mountain of coal waste collapsed on a primary school, killing 116 children and 28 adults.
+On October 21, 1966, in the small mining village of Aberfan, a man-made mountain of coal waste collapsed on a primary school and nearby houses, killing 116 children and 28 adults.

 I am seeking support to fund the recording and presentation of this project.

 Michael Farquharson Studio Producer / Engineer, Mix One Studios, Boston, MA

 RADIO INTERVIEW “I see [Aberfan] as the epitome of the folk process, because folk music, in all its definitions, is about stories.”
 (Nick Noble, WICN)